The Sons of Katie Elder: Plot

 A rancher named Striker agrees to let the brothers drive a herd of horses from his ranch in Pecos to sell to the miners in Colorado, on credit, a deal he started with their mother.
 When the wise, much-loved sheriff, Billy Wilson, asks Hastings some pointed questions, Hastings shoots him, framing the Elders.
 A posse intercepts them on their way back from Pecos with the herd.
 Billy dies before he can name his assassin, and a mob assembles to lynch the Elders.
 The judge insists that the Elders be driven to Laredo for safety.

-During the transport, Hastings arranges an ambush using the deputized townsmen in the escort, except for Deputy Sheriff Ben Latta, who, despite his hostility towards the Elders, remains dedicated to his duty.
+During the transport, Hastings arranges an ambush using the deputized townsmen in the escort, except for Deputy Sheriff Ben Latta, who despite his hostility towards the Elders, remains dedicated to his duty.
 Curley plants dynamite under the bridge, and in the explosion, Matt is fatally impaled by a splinter; John kills Curley, Bud is seriously injured, and Hastings kills Ben when he tries to aid the Elders.
 John and Tom succeed in beating back the surviving ambushers; they return to town to get medical help for Bud and barricade themselves in the smithy.
 John tells the judge, now acting sheriff, that they can prove they were miles away when Billy was killed.
 The judge allows the doctor to tend to Bud and sends to Laredo for a marshal.

 That night, Tom sneaks out to kidnap Hasting's weak-willed son Dave, but Hastings wounds Tom in the back.
 Hastings follows and shoots his own son to keep him from telling John the truth.
 In John and the judge's presence, Dave confesses his father's crimes before he dies.
 Now vindicated, John takes up arms in righteous fury and pursues Hastings to his gunsmith shop.
 After a gun battle, John shoots a cask of gunpowder inside the shop, blowing up the building with Hastings inside.

+The film ends with Katie Elder's rocking chair rocking back and forth through the wind, symbolising that her sons did do good.